lennyleadership/zhichang/content/docs/06 Writing Technique/01 Writing with Flair/Clarity/31_fuzzy_thinking.md

 Here's something I came up with based on the rest of the information that's provided in the post.

-*<b>"As you battle to turn your company into a raging success, remember that a lot can be learned from people whose startups have crashed.
+>As you battle to turn your company into a raging success, remember that a lot can be learned from people whose startups have crashed.
 They might, in fact, be the best people to consult with if your business is stuck in a hole, as their tragic tales may help you to avert a foreseeable catastrophe.
 I understand that for budding entrepreneurs, like yourself, is natural to yearn for the countless success stories in the world of business.
-A new study, however, suggests it may be more instructive to go and grab a beer with some entrepreneurial losers."</b>*
+A new study, however, suggests it may be more instructive to go and grab a beer with some entrepreneurial losers.

 See how, in a pretty simple way, you can turn that fuzzy sentence into something that just clicks, it just sounds you know jazzier now, doesn't it?